d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 ### Third-Order Polynomial Function Fitting (Normal)

 We will begin by first using a third-order polynomial function, which is the same order as that of the data generation function.
-The results show that this model’s training and test losses can be both effectively reduced.
+The results show that this model's training and test losses can be both effectively reduced.
 The learned model parameters are also close to the true values $w = [5, 1.2, -3.4, 5.6]$.